 Pulling out Your Credit Card Instead of Your Debit Card

 Unless you’re using your credit card to rack up rewards and you pay off your credit card balance every month, you shouldn’t opt to use your credit card over your debit card.
 Your debit card is your direct access to the funds you should use for everyday purchases, like groceries, gas, clothing, and other expenses.
 If you use your credit card, it should be a conscious decision with a concrete plan for paying off what you’re charging.

 Paying Only the Minimum

 Send more than the minimum if you can or at the very least, pay the amount required to pay off your balance in 36 months, which is also printed on your billing statement.
-You'll save money on interest plus you put yourself closer to having your balance completely paid off.
+You'll save money on interest, plus you put yourself closer to having your balance paid off completely.

 Habitually Paying Your Credit Card Late

-In an age where you can schedule your credit card payments days in advance, there’s really no excuse for habitually late payments.
-If you’re constantly forgetting to send your credit card payments, then you need a system to get rid of this bad habit and start paying your credit card on time.
+You can schedule your credit card payment days in advance.
+There’s no excuse for habitually late payments.
+If you constantly forget to send your credit card payments, you need a system to get rid of this bad habit and start paying your credit card on time.

 Paying on time saves you money in late fees and higher interest rates.
 Plus, it protects your credit from the effects of late payment.